 Find out about the people behind the scenes that bring Selby District AVS to life.

 Support & Advice Coordinator and ATI & DWP Youth Hub Project Coordinator

 Alison joined the team in 2018 and tends to be the “hug in the building”.

 Her background career had always been retail, managing stores in Yorkshire, Leicestershire and central London.
 She owned her own boutique for several years selling ladies occasion wear and millinery.

 Just when she thought she would ease into retirement gracefully, she discovered SDAVS, or did they find her?
-Initially taking on a role as a receptionist and admin support, her retail skills quickly became obviously transferrable to her new role as Support and Advice Coordinator.
+Initially taking on a role as a receptionist and admin support, her retail skills quickly became obviously transferrable to her role as Support and Advice Coordinator.
 A people person and team player, she is a go-to person and mentor.
-An Action Towards Inclusion keyworker, Social Prescriber and Equality Champion, Alison offers support to individuals as well as other partnerships within the Selby Area.
+An Action Towards Inclusion and DWP Youth Hub project coordinator, Social Prescriber and Equality Champion, Alison offers support to individuals as well as other partnerships within the Selby Area.
 She is passionate about working with people and supporting them within the community.
 To see people of all ages and backgrounds progress and succeed, achieving their goals, whatever that may be, for her is the greatest reward she could ever receive.

 Always keen to stay up to date she embraces new challenges and training opportunities, most recently completing a level 2 in Mental Health Awareness.